Frequently Asked Questions

-- The Student Health and Wellness Center offers both clinical and health education services.
+- The Student Health and Wellness Center offers clinical, preventative and health education services.
 We evaluate and treat common health problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
-The SHWC does not manage chronic medical problems such as diabetes or asthma.
-However, if a student has an acute problem related to a chronic medical condition she or he can seek assistance from the SHWC on a case by case basis.
+The Student Health and Wellness Center does not manage chronic medical problems such as diabetes or asthma.
+However, if a student has an acute problem related to a chronic medical condition she or he can seek assistance from the Student Health and Wellness Center on a case by case basis.

 - Wellness Wednesdays!
-We have a partnership with the Prince Edward Health Department to provide contraceptive health and STI testing here on the 4th Wednesday of the month during the academic year.
-There is also a massge therapist available every Wednesday.
-There is a cost for massage, please call for information.
+We have a partnership with the Prince Edward Health Department to provide contraceptive health and Sexually Transmitted Illnesses testing on the 4th Wednesday of the month during the academic year (at the Prince Edward County Health Department).

-- We also offer health education programming for the residence halls, organizations and individuals; some examples include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.
+- We also offer health education for the residence halls, organizations and individuals; some examples include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.
+Please call to schedule.

 Who will I see if I come to the Health and Wellness Center?

-- Advanced Practice Clinicians (nurse practitioners, and physician assistants)assess and treat many common acute health conditions affecting the college health population, which may also be seen in a family physician's office.
+- Advanced Practice Clinicians (nurse practitioners, and physician assistants) assess and treat many common acute health conditions affecting the college health population, which may also be seen in a family physician's office.
 In Virginia, Advanced Practice Clinicians can prescribe medications.
 Some health problems will be referred to the emergency department or a local physician or health care specialist.
 For example, severe abdominal pain, severe asthma attacks, fractures, dental problems, eye problems, etc...
-Clinicians consult with the University Medical Director.
+Clinicians consult with the Medical Director.